Kings Upgrade Domantas Sabonis' Injury Status Before Jazz Game

 Sabonis underwent an MRI that confirmed a grade 1 hamstring strain, as the Kings announced he would be reevaluated one week from last Saturday, making fans assume he would be sidelined for each of the first two games of the season.

 However, the Kings have upgraded Sabonis' status ahead of Friday's game.
-After being ruled out for their season opener, Sabonis is now listed as questionable against the Jazz.
+Sabonis was ultimately upgraded to available for Friday's matchup with the Jazz, after initially being listed as questionable following his absence in the season opener.

-Even though Sabonis has been upgraded to questionable for Friday's home opener, fans should not get too excited.
 The Kings have no reason to rush Sabonis back from this hamstring injury this early in the season, especially against a Jazz team that they are capable of beating without him.
+With that being the case, the Kings likely ensured that Sabonis was 100 percent ready to go before putting him back on the floor.

-If Sabonis is not 100 percent for Friday's game, then he should stay sidelined.
-However, it would be a huge boost to the team if he could suit up.
+Sabonis was not set for a reevaluation until Saturday, and a similar thing happened last season when the star big man returned from injury much sooner than anyone expected.
+Of course, it is a pleasent surprise, but at the same time, Sabonis' health is a priority.

 Sacramento's center rotation was very shaky in Wednesday's season opener, with Drew Eubanks and Maxime Raynaud not cutting it in the frontcourt.
 Of course, they are both capable backups, but the Kings desperately need their star center back on the floor to stay afloat.